sentot/BT-Analyser/readme.txt

 Without changes, the working directory when running Lisp to load and compile BT Analyser is assumed to be the main directory of BT Analyser (where the source files reside}.
-This can usually be ensured by running Lisp from the source directory of the prototype.
+This can usually be ensured by running Lisp from the source directory of BT Analyser.
 Otherwise you may need to set it via the Lisp variable *default-pathname-defaults*, for example